 - Street safety is currently a challenge on these streets.
 These streets have the highest number of crashes, ranking within the top 7% of highest crash corridors and contain multiple high crash intersections. (see maps below)

 - With 46,000+ people riding MBTA buses along Blue Hill Ave and Warren Street every day (plus many more in school buses), this major bus corridor is an important piece of the transportation puzzle.
 People have continually asked for faster, more reliable, and less crowded buses.
 How can we ensure we are delivering effectively?

-- We are currently recruiting Street Ambassadors to engage community members in conversation about their street by providing information, listening to people’s needs, and gathering feedback that will inform our advocacy goals.
+- We will again be recruiting Street Ambassadors in the spring to engage community members in conversation about their street by providing information, listening to people’s needs, and gathering feedback that will inform our advocacy goals.

-- Our goal is to engage as many people as possible and hear directly from them about how changes have affected them and to communicate to them what's happening so that they can be part of the process.
+- Our goal is to engage as many people as possible, both to hear directly from them about how changes have affected them and to communicate to them what's happening so that they can be part of the process.